jaegpark/jaegpark/README.md

 Hi!👋 Call me Jae.

-I'm a second year Computer Engineering student at the University of Toronto.
+I'm studying Computer Engineering at the University of Toronto.
 I'm interested in how we can use AI to build a better future.
 Currently learning:

 - Time series modelling
 - Generative models
 - Multimodality

-🔭 I'm currently working on a 24 hour PV forecasting model with Open Climate Fix.
+I'm also working on a 24 hour PV forecasting model with Open Climate Fix.

-📫 Feel free to reach out to me!
 Always happy to chat.
 [Twitter](https://twitter.com/jaegpark) | [LinkedIn](https://www.linkedin.com/in/jae-gwan-park-604921189/)

 <!--